fscottfoti/activemaps/README.md

 ![bayarea](https://raw.github.com/fscottfoti/batsmaps/master/images/bayarea.jpg)

-I can share the CHTS data if you already have access to the survey and you can see an actual webpage, but **I strongly encourage setting up a new region for the region you live in and the data you're interested in**.
+**I strongly encourage setting up a new region for the region you live in and the data you're interested in**.

-The data format used by batsmaps is extremely simple and an example few records is shown below.
+The data format used by activemaps is extremely simple and an example few records is shown below.
 Simply include household id, person id, age, mode of trip, the arrival hour and the longitude-latitude for the location.
 Use the correct field names and batsmaps will use it automatically or email if you have trouble.

 ```
 HHID,PERID,AGE,MODE,ARR_HR,XCORD,YCORD